Fast and Automated Optical Polarization Compensation of Fiber Unitaries: Stokes parameters and Mueller matrices formalism

 \section{Stokes parameters and Mueller matrices formalism}

 Light, being a transverse electromagnetic wave, exhibits polarization — a fundamental characteristic that plays a crucial role in its interaction with materials and devices.
-The formalism necessary to represent the polarization of light and its manipulation is presented in this section.
+The formalism necessary to represent the polarization of light and its manipulation is presented in this section, with comprehensive treatments being available in \cite{Gil2007, Perez2022}.
 A wave propagating in the $z$-direction can be described with two orthogonal electric field components having amplitudes $E_{x,0}$ and $E_{y,0}$, and phases $\delta_x$ and $\delta_y$ \cite{hechtoptics,Goldstein_polarization}:

 where $\omega$ is the angular frequency and $k$ is the angular wave number.
 The Stokes parameters are defined as follows:

 where $\delta = \delta_y - \delta_x$.
 They are usually written as a vector, called the Stokes vector $\vec{S}$: